 You may also contact your local WHD office.

-If you need further information about your state's minimum wage law and/or wish to report a potential state minimum wage law violation, then you may wish to contact the agency in your state which handles wage and hour/labor standards violations, listed on our site's state government agencies page.
+If you need information about your state's minimum wage law or wish to report a potential state minimum wage violation, you can contact the agency in your state that handles wage and hour/labor standards violations, listed on our site's state government agencies page.

-There are several different methods under the FLSA for an employee to recover unpaid minimum and/or overtime wages; each method has different remedies.
+There are several methods for an employee to recover unpaid minimum or overtime wages; each method has different remedies.

-- Wage-Hour may supervise payment of back wages.
+- Wage-Hour may supervise the payment of back wages.

 - An employee may file a private lawsuit for back pay and an equal amount as liquidated damages, plus attorney's fees and court costs.
 An employee may not bring a lawsuit if he or she has been paid back wages under the supervision of Wage-Hour or if the Secretary of Labor has already filed suit to recover the wages.

 Your state minimum wage law may have different methods for recovery of unpaid wages, and different remedies to be awarded to those who succeed in proving a violation.
-For further information, please contact the agency in your state which handles wage and hour/labor standards violations, listed on our site's state government agencies page.
+For further information, please contact your state agency that handles wage and hour/labor standards violations, listed on our site's state government agencies page.